Get better at the hobby you love, or turn it into an actual career.

 3 Helpful Facts About Gunsmithing Schools and Careers

-Guns are a major part of American culture.
+You don't have to look any further than the United States to see just how many opportunities a qualified gunsmith can find.
+After all, guns are a major part of American culture.
 Whether used for protection or sport, firearms simply garner a lot of passion and enthusiasm.
 That's why the country is home to an amazing number of gun owners.
 It's a huge market.
-Just look at some of the stats:
+Just look at some of these stats from GunPolicy.org:

-The U.S. military possesses about 2.7 million firearms, and the nation's police forces collectively own about 1.15 million.*
+- The U.S. military possesses about 4.5 million firearms, and the nation's police forces collectively own about one million.

-From 2001 to 2010, the number of small arms manufactured in America increased by over 86 percent.*
+- From 2005 to 2015, the number of small arms manufactured in America almost tripled.

 Clearly, a lot of guns are in circulation throughout the U.S. All of those weapons need to be regularly maintained in order to function safely and effectively.
 And many of them require extra attention from qualified gunsmiths.